 You can help to prevent sea turtle disorientations on our beaches.

 Understand and follow the requirements of your city or county lighting ordinances.
 Many ordinances encourage residents to turn off beachfront lights during sea turtle nesting season.
 To read your coastal community’s ordinance, click here.
-See right for a map illustrating all of the existing lighting ordinances in Florida.
+See below for a map illustrating all of the existing lighting ordinances in Florida.

 Go out to the beach at night and identify what lights on your property are visible from the beach.
 If the lights are not needed for safety, simply turn them off.
 If the lights cannot be turned off, shield, redirect or lower the height of the lights so they are no longer visible from the beach.